Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: Some first evidence

 When $f$ itself is smooth homogeneous, namely, $f=f_d$ and $s=0$, then Conjecture \ref{con:SfN} with $\varepsilon=0$ is known by Igusa's bounds from \cite{Igusa3}, by a straightforward computation and reduction to Deligne's bounds.
 In detail, if $f=f_d$ and $s=0$, Igusa \cite{Igusa3} showed (using \cite{DeligneWI}) that for each prime $p$ there is a constant $c_p$ such that

 and, that one can take $c_p=1$ when $p$ is larger than some value $M$ depending on $f$.
-More precisely, one can take $c_p=1$ when $p$ does not divide $d$ and when the reduction of $f_d$ modulo $p$ is smooth.
-Furthermore, Igusa \cite{Igusa3} shows that the exponent $-n/d$ of $p^m$ is optimal in the upper bound of (\ref{eq:igusa}) when $m=d$ (see also the last section of \cite{CMN} for more general lower bounds).
+More precisely, one can take $c_p=1$ when $p$ does not divide $d$ and when the reduction of $f$ modulo $p$ is smooth.
+Furthermore, Igusa \cite{Igusa3} shows that the exponent $-n/d$ of $p^m$ is optimal in the upper bound of (\ref{eq:igusa}) when $m=d$.
+This easily shows that the exponent $(n-s)/d$ is optimal in Conjecture \ref{con1}, for example by taking